Pancreas Transplant Saved The Life Of A Type 1 Teen Who Is Allergic To Insulin

 Emmy’s mom, Tiffanie, shared her feelings with CNN:

 “It’s horrifying to know that every day, you would give your child a medicine that, in essence, could kill them,” she said.
 “It’s just really scary.”

 When Emmy was given her first insulin shot at four years old, she stopped breathing and had to be rushed to the hospital.
 For future shots, her parents had to restrain her because Emmy, understandably, would scream and try to get away.

 By age 13, Emmy had developed cataracts and extreme rashes.
 The medications she was on caused memory problems, and her parents knew that she wasn’t able to be her real self.
 They longed for more than just survival.
 They wanted to see Emmy thrive.

 After exhausting other options, Emmy’s father wrote to Dr. Raja Kandaswamy, the director of the pancreas transplant program at University of Minnesota Health.
 His desperate email touched Dr. Kandaswamy’s heart.
 The doctor also has two daughters (Emmy has a younger sister), one of whom was almost Emmy’s age.
 He wanted to help, but it would be challenging.
-A pancreas transplant hadn’t been performed in a child as young as Emmy in 25 years.
+A pancreas transplant hadn’t been performed in a child as young as Emmy in over 25 years.

 But Emmy’s parents worried she wouldn’t live another year without a transplant, and Dr. Kandaswamy agreed to work with them.